National Gendarmerie of Gabon: Special Units

-The Gendarmerie "anti-riot police" is organizated into the various legions and groupings.
+The Gendarmerie "anti-riot police" is organized into the various legions and groupings.
 A mixed armoured squadron known as the National Gendarmerie Intervention and Security grouping (NGISG), the Security and Honours Grouping, the Military Police Grouping.
 It also maintains nautical units, air transport brigade and motorcycle brigades.

 Training

 In 1963, it trained its first official gendarmes and sent the first officer to the Officer school ("Ecole des Officiers de la Gendarmerie Nationale" or EOGN in French) the following year in Melun in France.

-List of Heads
+List of heads

 The following is a list heads of the National Gendarmerie since 1964: